 The Council is working with partners to develop its Military Covenant Forum to ensure there are no people disadvantaged due to military service.
-The Mayor is establishing an armed forces festival in 2018 which will bring people with an interest in the Covenant work together with other sections of the community and it is expected that this will strengthen the Council's work in this area.

 There is a strong partnership in place to support families resettled as part of the Government's Syrian Refugee Programme.